harriet00/Assignment/README.md

 materials, lighting and camera definition.
 Your 3D models should be accessed through your Coca Cola Branded User Interface allowing them to be manipulated in 3D space

 I used Cinema4D to create my 3D models.
+All work has been developed on macOS.